-Reykjavík has some truly outstanding local and international cuisine.
+Reykjavík has some genuinely outstanding local and international cuisine.

-You can find restaurants that specialise in seafood or grilled meats and besides Icelandic restaurants, there are also great Thai, Italian, Indian, Mexican, Japanese or even Ethiopian restaurants to be found within the city.
+You can find restaurants that specialize in local seafood or grilled meats.
+Besides Icelandic restaurants, there are also excellent Thai, Italian, Indian, Mexican, Japanese, and even Ethiopian restaurants to be found within the city.

-To taste the best of Icelandic cuisine, you could, for example, explore Reykjavík's food scene and savour some of the countries most delicious delicacies.
+To taste the best of Icelandic cuisine, you could, for example, explore Reykjavík's food scene and savor some of the countries most delicious delicacies.

 Local cuisine focuses on seafood and lamb.
 You can never go wrong by ordering the fish of the day in one of Reykjavík's restaurants.
 Delicious!

-If you're into trying unusual foods, then why not check out some of the traditional Icelandic cuisine.
+If you're into trying unusual foods, why not check out some of the traditional Icelandic cuisines.

 The most notorious food in Iceland is probably the fermented shark.

-The shark is usually washed down with a shot of Brennivín, Iceland's own black death schnapps.
+You’ll want to wash the shark down with a shot of Brennivín, Iceland's 'black death' schnapps.

-This is often seen as a sort of a rite of passage or proof of strength, and a particularly popular dare for Icelanders in regard to foreign visitors.
+The combination is often seen as a rite of passage or proof of strength and is a popular dare for Icelanders with foreign visitors.

-One person's disgusting food may be the other's delicacy.
+One person's disgusting food may be another person's delicacy.

-Most people on your travels will recommend that you grab an Icelandic hot dog.
+Most people you'll meet on your travels will recommend that you grab an Icelandic hot dog.

-The hot dog stand Bæjarins bestu ("The Town's Best'), near Reykjavík harbour, has a reputation for selling the most delicious hot dogs in Iceland.
+The hot dog stand Bæjarins bestu ("The Town's Best'), near Reykjavík harbor, has a reputation for selling the most delicious hot dogs in Iceland.

 There is usually a long queue there, particularly in the afternoon and on weekends, but most foreign visitors claim these sausages to be the best in the world.

-A classic is to get "eina með öllu" i.e. "one with everything".
-This includes a remoulade (a mayonnaise-based sauce), mustard, ketchup and a mix of both crunchy and raw onions.
+A classic is to get "eina með öllu" or "one with everything.”
+This order includes a remoulade (a mayonnaise-based sauce), mustard, ketchup, and a mix of crunchy and raw onions.